 There are 4 main modes for the module: KIT, SONG, PRACTICE and SETUP.
 To enter these modes press the corresponding buttons on the top panel of the module.
-Pressing the Song button repeatedly toggles between Song and Practice mode.

 ADJUSTING VALUES

 - 1. Select the parameter to be adjusted.
 When you first turn on the module, Kit Number is selected for changes. - 2.
 Adjust the value using + / buttons.